waldirborbajr/waldirborbajr/README.md

 ## 👋 Waldir Borba Junior

-Software Backend En·gi·neer ⬘ from Brazil to the World.
+Software Backend En·gi·neer ⬘ from Brazil to the World and not trying to learn Android Mobile development.

 Owner & Software Engineer at my own company B+ Technology focus on GoLang, Rust and Computer Vision & Machine Learning.